upbound/docs/content/spaces/backup-and-restore.md

 <!-- vale off -->
-Next, check the `ControlPlane` to make sure it's ready.
+Finally, check that the restored control plane is ready.
+Once the control plane is ready, verify that the secret you created is present:
 <!-- vale on -->

 ```bash